-In summary, the hazard risk for dam failure in Pulaski County is very low.
-If a dam does fail, the expected impacts are miniscule, and would be restricted to properties of private land owners.
-It is recommended to encourage land use management practices to decrease the potential for damage from a dam collapse, including the discouragement of development in areas with the potential for sustaining damage from a dam failure.
-Install public education programs to inform the public of dam safety measures and preparedness activities.
-Offer training programs for dam owners to encourage them to inspect their dams and so that they may learn how to develop and exercise emergency action plans.
+In summary, the hazard risk for dam failure in Gasconade County ranges between high and low, dependent upon the dam.
+If a dam does fail, the expected impacts could vary from negligible to critical, and could potentially affect road infrastructure, residential structures, commercial buildings, public structures, and human life.
+Due to the dam's proximity to vulnerable properties and the number of vulnerable assets within its inundation zone, failure at the Seetal Lake Dam has the highest risk of affecting a densely populated area.
+An emergency action plan has been developed for this dam.
+Possible solutions for mitigating this risk would be development of an evacuation plan and review of local ordinance to determine potential for development restrictions within the inundation zone.
+Additionally, the owner should develop a regular inspection and maintenance schedule to be aware of any issues as early as possible.
+In general, it is recommended to encourage land use management practices to decrease the potential for damage from a dam collapse, including the discouragement of development in areas with the potential for sustaining damage from a dam failure.
+Installation of education programs to inform the public of dam safety measures and preparedness activities would be beneficial.
+In addition, the availability of training programs to encourage landowners how to properly inspect their dams and develop emergency action plans would be advantageous.